-New Castle Christian is an interdenominational Christian School for children in grades K-8.
+New Castle Christian Academy is an interdenominational Christian School for children in grades Pre-K through 8.

-The academy is a unique Christian school in that it is not sponsored by any one church or denomination, but rather is sponsored by the Greater New Castle Ministerial Fellowship (GNCMF).
+The academy is a unique Christian school in that it is not sponsored by any one church or denomination, but rather is an independent Christian School founded by the Greater New Castle Ministerial Fellowship (GNCMF).

-New Castle Christian Academy is the result of the GNCMF response to a public outcry.
-Due to a teacher’s strike in the public school system, parents were asking for an educational environment where academic excellence would be maintained in an atmosphere of Christian atmosphere of Christian values and love.
+New Castle Christian Academy’s existence is the result of the Ministerial Fellowship’s response to a public outcry.
+A prolonged teachers’ strike in the public school system, left students without classroom instruction for several months.
+Parents, concerned their children would fall behind, called upon the community to establish a program where students could continue learning in an atmosphere of Christian values and love.

 On October 10, 1990, the GNCMF responded to this plea with a program that the media named, “The Alternative Education Program.”
 This program was conducted daily at the McGill Presbyterian Community Center from 9am to Noon.
 It was funded in part by a grant from the Caroline Knox Foundation.